awsdocs/amazon-route53-docs/doc_source/domain-register-values-specify.md

 **First Name, Last Name**
 The first and last names of the contact\.
 For **First Name** and **Last Name**, we recommend that you specify the name on your official ID\.
 For some changes to domain settings, you must provide proof of identity, and the name on your ID must match the name of the registrant contact for the domain\.
+If you're transferring a domain to Route 53 and the following are true, then you're changing the owner of the domain:

-When the contact type is **Person** and you change the **First Name** and/or **Last Name** fields for the registrant contact, you change the owner of the domain\.
-ICANN requires that we email the registrant contact to get approval\.
++ The contact type is **Person**\.

++ You're changing the **First Name** and/or **Last Name** fields for the registrant contact from the current settings\.
+In that case, ICANN requires that we email the registrant contact to get approval\.
 The email comes from one of the following email addresses:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register-values-specify.html)
 To determine who the registrar is for your TLD, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.